ekrunch/ioRtCW-server-docker/README.md

 # ioRtCW-server-docker documentation.
-(WIP)

 This is a container build / Docker Compose set up for the Return to Castle Wolfenstein dedicated server.
-The build uses the "ioRtCW" server from [ioRtCW](https://github.com/iortcw/iortcw) project.

-The goal is to allow a user to provide the necessary PK3 files that cannot be distributed, optionally a server config, an run a RtCW compatible game server.
+The goal is to allow a user easily run an RtCW compatible game server.
+All that's needed is to provide the necessary RtCW data files that cannot be distributed and optionally a server config.
 A friend and I started this and I decided to publish the code so others could enjoy.

+The container uses the Debian build of the "ioRtCW" server from [ioRtCW](https://github.com/iortcw/iortcw) project.
+More information on the base container image and packages used below in the [Supported Hardware Platforms](#supported-hardware-platforms) section.

 ## Prerequisites